lithnet/access-manager-docs/help-and-support/advanced-help-topics/audit-templates.md

 </html>
 ```
 ## JSON example
-In this example, we can see examples of conditional rendering inside the summary and title elements, as well as the conditional addition of the `computer` section.
+In this example, we can see examples of conditional rendering of a Microsoft Teams message card, inside the summary and title elements, as well as the conditional addition of the `computer` section.

 ```json
 {